PLE-ID-Network/Plenteum-ID-Network/ID-Network/README.md

 * Ports to be publically accessable:
   * Default Ports 10001 & 50051

-## How To Run
+## How To Setup

-clone repo locally

-Please ensure you are in the root directory of the project folder.

-This will be the same location as the docker-compose.yaml file

-Amend config as required.

-open a terminal in Bash
+Clone this repository

+### Important

+*New Node Keypairs need to be generated and are not included for security.*

+Run the following commands with included scripts to install all of the required depencies automatically.

+For manual configurations, ensure that the Python 3.6 or Later, build-essentials

+#### Install Docker + Docker-compose

+* Excecute ./PLE-ID-Core/scripts/install-docker.sh in Terminal

+#### Install Python & Crypto Depencies

+* Excecute ./Command-Centre/scripts/install-python.sh in Terminal

+#### PLE ID Core Configuration

+Generate new keys using the script located in ./Command-Centre/generate_node_key.py

+* cd ./Command-Centre
+* run python3 generate_node_key.py
+* provide node keypair name. default is node0
+* copy node keys e.g node0.priv & node0.pub to ./PLE-ID-Core/node/keys NODE KEYS MUST MATCH

+Request To Join Network.

+PLE ID Network is permissioned based hence peers need to be authenticated before being able to join the network and vote.

+Testnet only - Contact Plenteum Development Team(@blockhain_Bobby) for adding peers

 * docker-compose up -d (Runs in background)
 * docker-compose up Runs with Interactive Logs

-You verify that both Plenteum ID Daemon (Iroha) & Postgres are running with:
+You verify that both Plenteum ID Daemon (Iroha) & Postgres are running with

 '''
 docker ps
 '''

 in a seperate terminal if required

 the current container names should appear